atimpone/aws-foundation-journey/1-dev-environments/1-2-solution.md

 AWS SSO is used to manage the initial relatively limited number of human users across your development teams and cloud administrators who need to access the AWS Management Console and AWS APIs to get things done in either team development AWS accounts or in support of managing and operating the overall use of AWS.
 Initially, you’ll use a locally managed store of groups and users in AWS to represent people who can access your AWS accounts.

-As a best practice, it’s strongly recommended that all users managed via AWS SSO set up MFA for their users.
+As a best practice, it’s strongly recommended that all users managed via AWS SSO set up MFA for their user accounts.

 AWS SSO includes the ability to manage permission sets that define which groups of users can access which AWS accounts and the fine grained AWS Identity and Access Management (IAM) permissions associated with this access.
 AWS SSO automatically propagates these permissions to each member AWS account in your AWS organization.